CleanestMink126/SoftSysNAND-CFS/reports/report.md

 We implemented tasks as a struct with variables such as pid, state, priority, and virtual runtime.
 We created functions to deal with these tasks by generating them, manipulating their properties, and also checking their virtual runtime to make sure that their runtime do not exceed their lifetime.
 Our main function consists of a while loop that basically generates tasks in a way that arrival time is exponentially distributed via using srandom().
 Each time new task gets generated, it is inserted into red-black tree, which sorts the tasks to run task with least virtual runtime.
 All these processes are visualized using C.

 #### Red Black Tree
 As a base to implement a Red Black Tree, we fixed and adapted some significantly flawed code online that outlined the base structure for a Red Black Tree and (incorrectly) implemented insert.
-We fixed the insert function as well as created the delete minimum and check valid
+We fixed the insert function as well as created the delete minimum and check valid functions.

 #### Visualization
 After researching current visualization libraries in C, it was determined the only two relatively good non-deprecated libraries were GTK and Cairo.
 GTK already breaks down the different functions a fair amount, where the only function that matters when drawing is the do_drawing function.
 From here, we broke down this function so that it set up the drawing environment, performed the next tree operation, and then drew the tree post-operation.